Roadmap Project Updates

-The ACORN Standards, where appropriate, link to those set by Standards Australia (SA), the National Safety and Quality Health Service Standards (NSQHS Standards)1 set by the Australian Commission on Safety and Quality in Health Care, and the Registered2 and Enrolled Nurses Standards for Practice3 set by the Nursing and Midwifery Board of Australia (NMBA).
+The ACORN Standards, where appropriate, link to those set by Standards Australia (SA), the National Safety and Quality Health Service Standards (NSQHS Standards)1 set by the Australian Commission on Safety and Quality in Health Care, and the Registered nurse standards for practice2 and Enrolled nurse standards for practice3 set by the Nursing and Midwifery Board of Australia (NMBA).

-The two sets of standards aim to protect patients and staff from harm and to maximize the quality of perioperative care and conditions.
+The two sets of ACORN standards aim to protect patients and staff from harm and to maximise the quality of perioperative care and conditions.

 Adoption of the ACORN standards enables organisations and individuals to demonstrate that they are meeting minimum requirements and providing safe, quality perioperative nursing care.

 - Guidance: explains and expands the concepts and elements in the criterion.
-Contains references to the research/scientific evidence underpinning the standard.
+It contains references to the research/scientific evidence underpinning the standard.